LET'S REDESIGN COMPANIES

 Plus, the planet has said no long ago.
 Yet, our politicians seem to turn a blind eye and repeat the growth mantra.
 Beats me why.
 Did they just never think about it?
-Maybe they don't read the relevant literature?
 Perhaps they realise that if they ditch GNP, they have to come up with something new and that's cumbersome?
-Let's avoid that daunting task and just promote more consumption until the planet is depleted.
+Easier to avoid that daunting task and just promote more consumption until the planet is depleted.
 Great plan!
-Because politicians aren't really held accountable for their actions.
-By the time results are shown, they've already moved on.
+Because politicians aren't really held accountable for their actions: by the time results are shown, they've already moved on.

 Also and sadly, the world we have designed is hard-wired to only look at numbers and profits.
 The hard facts.
 Mentioning happiness and wellbeing can make you seem naive, idealistic or irrelevant.
 But I think it's the opposite.
 It is naive and idealistic to think we can go on like today.
 It's naive to think continuous growth is enough to bring fulfilment to peoples' lives.
 It's realistic to claim we need to change.
 It's realistic to point out that as human beings we want to be healthy, happy, have functioning relationships, have a meaningful job and fully participate in society.